Gary MacDougal

-Gary Edward MacDougal (born July 3, 1936) is an American businessman, writer, foundation director, former arts executive, and political leader, who works with governors, legislatures, non-profits and community leaders to assist the economically disadvantaged move from dependency to self-sufficiency.
+Gary Edward MacDougal (born July 3, 1936) is an American businessman, writer, foundation director, former arts executive, and political leader, who works with community leaders, non-profits, governors, and legislatures, to assist the economically disadvantaged move from dependency to self-sufficiency.
 He is a former partner of McKinsey & Company, an international management consulting firm.
 For 18 years Mr. MacDougal was Chairman and Chief Executive of Mark Controls Corporation, a leading manufacturer and installer of building control systems and manufacturer of flow control equipment for the petroleum, chemical and power industries.
-Mark Controls grew internally and through acquisitions to become ranked #687 in the Fortune 1000, and listed on the New York Stock Exchange with 5,000 employees around the world.
-He is also a founder of the $400 million America for Bulgaria Foundation (Chicago, Illinois and Sofia, Bulgaria) thought to be the largest foundation in Eastern Europe and an Advisory Director of Saratoga Partners, LLC.
+Mark Controls grew internally and through acquisitions to become ranked #687 in the Fortune 1000, and listed on the New York Stock Exchange with 5,000 employees and factories around the world.
+He is also a founder of the $450 million America for Bulgaria Foundation (Chicago, Illinois, and Sofia, Bulgaria) which has a special focus on the economically disadvantaged and is thought to be the largest foundation in Eastern Europe.
+He is also an Advisory Director of Saratoga Partners, LLC.

 Early life

-Gary MacDougal was born in Chicago Illinois, attended grade school and the first year of high school in Westfield, New Jersey, completing high school in Los Angeles, California and graduating with a BS in Engineering from the University of California at Los Angeles in 1958.
-He served in the Navy as the engineering officer on destroyers in the Atlantic fleet for three years before attending Harvard Business School, from which he graduated with distinction in 1963.
+Gary MacDougal was born in Chicago Illinois, attended grade school and his first year of high school in Westfield, New Jersey, completing high school in Los Angeles, California, and graduating with a BS in Engineering from the University of California at Los Angeles in 1958.
+He served in the Navy as the Engineering Officer on two destroyers in the Atlantic fleet for three years before attending Harvard Business School, from which he graduated with distinction in 1963.

 Career

 MacDougal joined McKinsey & Company in 1963 and was elected a partner in 1968.
 While at McKinsey he had responsibility, together with another partner, for the firm’s merger/acquisition and finance practice.
 In 1969 he left McKinsey to become CEO of Clayton Mark and Company (name later changed to Mark Controls Corporation).
-Prior to Mr. MacDougal’s joining the company it lost money in six of the ten preceding years (1960-1969).
-During Mr. MacDougal’s tenure as CEO, investors achieved more than a seventeen fold increase, with the stock rising from $10 per share in 1959 to more than $170 per share in October 1987 (adjusted for splits).
+Prior to MacDougal’s joining the company it lost money in six of the ten preceding years (1960-1969).
+During MacDougal’s tenure as CEO, investors achieved more than a seventeen fold increase, with the stock rising from $10 per share in 1959 to more than $170 per share in October 1987 (adjusted for splits).
 Investors experienced growth of over 17% per year compounded (including dividends) over the eighteen year period.
 In 1987, he turned over CEO responsibilities to a long-time partner and became honorary chairman of the Board of Mark Controls.
-MacDougal was a director of United Parcel Service for 34 years where he was chairman of the finance committee, as well as the nominating and governance committees and also served on the board of the following New York Stock Exchange listed corporations: Union Camp Corporation (forest products), AM International (printing equipment), CBI Industries (industrial construction and commercial gases), Sargent Welch Scientific (laboratory equipment), Maremont Corporation (automotive equipment) and The France Fund (mutual Fund).
+MacDougal was a director of United Parcel Service for 34 years where he was chairman of the finance committee, as well as the nominating and governance committees.
+While chairman of the UPS finance committee he helped lead the UPS initial public stock offering (IPO), then the largest in the history of wall street.
+He also served on the board of the following New York Stock Exchange listed corporations: Union Camp Corporation (forest products), AM International (printing equipment), CBI Industries (industrial construction and commercial gases), Sargent Welch Scientific (laboratory equipment), Maremont Corporation (automotive equipment) and The France Fund (mutual Fund).